Risk Factors for Adverse Life Outcomes in Fetal Alcohol Syndrome and Fetal Alcohol Effects

-Many of us in the FASD world will have heard about this Study (this link is to the section this post refers to) and see/hear quotes and stats from it, but for those of you who have never read it, or are new to FASD, I encourage you to read it.
+Many of us in the FASD world will have heard about this Study and see/hear quotes and stats from it, but for those of you who have never read it, or are new to FASD, I encourage you to read it.
 Although the authors state: “It is a referred clinical sample, and as such cannot be considered representative of all people born with FAS/FAE,” it is a snapshot in time of 415 individuals ages 6 – 51.
 Although each person with FASD is unique and their behaviours and challenges and strengths will be unique, it does provide information that shows that although many are different, many are the same.

 During this 99 Days to FASDay series, every attempt has been made to present the positive with the “negative”, provide tips and strategies for caregivers and hear voices and advice from people with FASD.
 I purposely left what can be seen as the “negative” until later in the series, as I wanted to focus on the history and the positive first.
 But if we don’t know the challenges, we won’t be able to overcome the obstacles.

 As noted by the authors, “the larger goal of the study is to help families and communities raise the next generation of people born (with FASD) with more understanding, to protect them from the hazardous straits into which they are born, and to provide access to appropriate services so that each can develop to his/her own best potential.”